-All-season tires do not typically perform as well as summer or winter tires in wet conditions.
+Typically, all-season tires do not perform as well as summer or winter tires in wet conditions.
 In dry conditions, all-season tires generally perform better than winter tires, but still do not perform as well as summer tires.
-All-season tires do perform better than summer tires in winter conditions, but are significantly less useful in winter conditions than winter tires.Shop for All-Season Tires
+All-season tires by definition perform better than summer tires in winter conditions but not nearly as well as dedicated winter tires.

-Winter tires are far superior to all-season tires when it comes to driving in dry, wet, snow, sleet, and icy winter conditions.
-Summer tires excel in both dry and wet warm weather conditions, but become too stiff in cold weather to be able to provide reliable performance.
+Winter tires are far superior to all-season tires when it comes to driving in any cold winter conditions: dry, wet, snow, sleet, and ice.
+Summer tires excel in both dry and wet warm weather conditions but become too stiff in cold weather to be able to provide reliable performance.

 Which tire is the best choice for me?

-More snow tire info
+More winter/snow tire info

-Visit one of our locations or order online to find the perfect performance snow tires for your machine, and find other topics on snow tires and winter driving here:
+Visit one of our locations or enter your vehicle information above to shop for the perfect winter tires for your machine.
+Also, check out our other topics on winter tires and driving in harsh winter weather, including:

-- Tires with the Mountain Snowflake Symbol
+- Tires with the Three-Peak Mountain Snowflake Symbol

 - Tires Below 45 Degrees

-- Winter Wheels
+- High-Performance Winter Tires